Biography – Dr Jenevora Williams

 Jenevora has a busy private practice at her home in Guildford, Surrey, for students and professional singers.
 She is experienced in preparing singers for solo professional performance and recordings (Royal Opera House Covent Garden, Glyndebourne, Les Arts Florissants, Aix-en-Provence, Garsington, Decca, EMI, Hyperion).
 Many of her students are members of professional opera choruses and groups such as the Monteverdi Choir and The Sixteen.
 Others perform as soloists both nationally and internationally.
 She has given masterclasses in Portugal, Belgium, Germany, United States and Australia.

 Some of her teaching work is in vocal rehabilitation; she offers guidance for singers who may have challenges with vocal health or technique.
-She is one of the two recommended singing teachers for BAPAM, and she also takes frequent referrals from the Royal Surrey County Hospital Voice Clinic.
+Jenevora works alongside the UK’s leading voice doctor Declan Costello in more than one voice clinic.
+She is one of the recommended vocal rehabilitation specialists for BAPAM, and she also takes referrals from voice clinics around the country.

 Teaching younger singers